St Bees School: Post-war expansion

-Seventy-two old boys died during the Second World War, and the Memorial Hall was erected in their memory.
+Seventy-two boys died during the Second World War, and the Memorial Hall was established in their memory.

 During the 1950s, a new science block was built, formally opened by Barnes Wallis in 1959, and in the 1970s the school became co-educational.

 New boarding houses were purchased off-campus for both girls and boys, Bega House and Abbot's Court respectively.

 To celebrate the school's quatercentenary in 1983, an appeal was launched which would give the school a new sports hall, opened in 1988.

-The 1990s saw the opening by Prince Charles of the Whitelaw Building, a multi-function business centre and teaching area which was named after the then chairman of the board of Governors, William Whitelaw.
-In 2000, Barony House was refurbished entirely and renamed the Fox Music Centre in memory of old St Beghian Bill Fox.
-To mark the millennium, a time capsule was buried in the north-east corner of the Quadrangle.
+In the 1990s the Whitelaw Building was inaugurated by Prince Charles.
+It was a multi-function business centre and teaching area, which was named after the then chairman of the board of Governors, William Whitelaw, sometime Deputy Prime Minister of the United Kingdom.

+In 2000, Barony House was refurbished entirely and renamed the Fox Music Centre in memory of old St Beghain Bill Fox.
+To mark the millennium, a time capsule was buried in the northeast corner of the Quadrangle.

 In September 2008, a Preparatory Department was launched, catering for pupils from the age of 8 until they joined the main school.
 At this time, a nearby independent school with a prep department, Harecroft Hall, had just closed.

 The school again expanded in September 2010 to include pupils from age four.

 Closure and reopening

-On Friday 13 March 2015, it was announced without prior warning by the school governors that due to falling pupil numbers, the school would temporarily close in summer 2015.
+On 13 March 2015, it was announced without prior warning by the school governors that due to falling pupil numbers the school would close in summer 2015.
 In response, a four-point rescue plan was proposed on 23 March by a "rescue team" made up of interested parties.

-However, on 17 April 2015, it was confirmed by the governors that the school would close.
-A formal statement said that the governors were also trustees of the St Bees Foundation, and that they are committed to it having a future in education in west Cumbria and "to the use of the site as support both for the future activities of the foundation and the village of St Bees."
+However, on 17 April 2015, it was confirmed by the governors that the school would shut down.
+A formal statement said that the governors were also trustees of the St Bees Foundation and that they are committed to it having a future in education in west Cumbria and "to the use of the site as support both for the future activities of the foundation and the village of St Bees."

-On 20 March 2017, it was announced that the school would re-open in a partnership with Full Circle Education Group after refurbishment.
+On 20 March 2017, it was announced that the school would re-open in partnership with Full Circle Education Group after refurbishment.
 The school re-opened on 6 September 2018.

 Academic performance

 The school's most recent Ofsted inspection was in 2018, six months after the school reopened with 10 pupils.
 Following this inspection, Ofsted inspectors rated the school 'good' on their quality scale.

 One of the aims of St Bees is to provide an opportunity for pupils to appreciate the arts as well as to experience the benefit of time on stage and behind the scenes.
 Music is also featured strongly in the curriculum.